sbrl/Minetest-WorldEditAdditions/.docs/Tutorial.md

 It is assumed that:

+ - You are already familiar the basics of [Minetest](https://www.minetest.net/) (try the [tutorial game](https://content.minetest.net/packages/Wuzzy/tutorial/) if you're unsure)
  - You have both WorldEdit and WorldEditAdditions installed (see the [Download](/#download) section)
- - You are already familiar the basics of [Minetest](https://www.minetest.net/)

 Minetest supports the execution of _Chat Commands_ to manipulate the Minetest world.
 While in a Minetest world, simply type `/help` (the first forward slash `/` will automatically cause the chat window to appear) and hit <kbd>enter</kbd> to display a list of chat commands that are currently registered grouped by mod for example.